FlyingCow/shortas/docs/index.md

 <div class="card">
   <div class="card-header">Microservices Architecture</div>
-  <p>Shortas is built as a microservices architecture with five main components, each designed for specific responsibilities and optimized for performance.</p>
+  <p>Shortas is built as a microservices architecture with five core components, each designed for specific responsibilities and optimized for maximum performance and scalability.</p>
 </div>

 <div class="feature-grid">